-- Fraud, forgery, alteration or unauthorized use of documents.
-University records or instruments of identification with the intent to defraud or deceive, including, but not limited to, misusing or reproducing University-issued documents such as ID cards, commencement tickets. registration passes, temporary entrance permits or car stickers or false accounting (submitting false or exaggerated claims for reimbursement of expenses from university allocated budget for university- sponsored or university-approved activities). - Unauthorized use or distribution of course-related content, research of a second party, video or audio or exams, without the consent of the owner. - ii.
-Tampering with or unauthorized or fraudulent use of campus telephones or access codes or falsely using telephone or bank credit cards, including, but not limited to, accessing the answering machines or voice mail of any other student, faculty member or staff member on campus, or use of bank credit cards that belong to any AUS community member.
+- Fraud, forgery, alteration or unauthorized use of documents, University records or instruments of identification with the intent to defraud or deceive, including, but not limited to, misusing or reproducing University-issued documents such as ID cards, commencement tickets, registration passes, temporary entrance permits or car stickers or false accounting (submitting false or exaggerated claims for reimbursement of expenses from university allocated budget for university- sponsored or university-approved activities). - Unauthorized use or distribution of course-related content, research of a second party, video or audio or exams, without the consent of the owner. - iii.
+Tampering with or unauthorized or fraudulent use of campus telephones or mobiles or access codes or falsely using telephone or bank credit or debit cards, of any AUS community member.